 NOTE: The “World’s Largest Tree” is now officially located in Prairie Creek State Park.
 But be forewarned: rangers will probably not tell you where it is because there is no trail yet.

 If there is one thing that the North Coast has, it’s water!
 And Bigfoot Rafting Company is certainly a good place to go for many adventures.
 Click on the link above and visit their website for a wide selection of options.
 If you want river rafting, Willowcreek is about a 45 minute drive from the Inn and the Trinity River is a fantastic place to enjoy rafting for all ages.

 The lagoons in Humboldt County are very near The Lost Whale Inn, as is Trinidad Bay, a charming bay protected by Trinidad Head from big surf.
 So sea or lagoon kayaking can be a spectacularly fun experience.
-Visit the website link above to learn more about the possibilities.
+Visit the the Humboldt bay aquatic center, Pacific Outfitters or Kayak Trinidad.

 Northcoast Fishing Guide

 And of all the attractions, perhaps we have saved the best for last…..at least, that is, for fishermen and women!
 The North Coast is famous for fresh fish – albacore, tuna, halibut, and of course, our most famous of all fish: salmon.
 Fishing derbies occur every year in Trinidad – check the Trinidad Chamber of Commerce website, www.discovertrinidad.com for further information.
 And consider chartering a fishing boat for a day while you are here.
 You can go down to our commercial dock (look for our resident otters in the summer!) and sign up for one of our wonderful charters right there across from the Seascape Restaurant.
 Ask the Innkeepers for an early morning snack to take with you and have fun catching the fish of your dreams.